siddhartha-gadgil/LeanAide/README.md

 # LeanAide

-LeanAide or LeanAIde (accidental pun) is work in progress to build AI based tools to help development with the Lean Theorem Prover.
+LeanAide or Lean**AI**de (accidental pun) is work in progress to build AI based tools to help development with the Lean Theorem Prover.
 For now it has one tool under development, which translates statements written in natural language is a doc-string like format to Lean types (including theorem statements).

 ## Setup